 If you’re using a flat-rate cash back credit card that offers less than 2 percent back, then you might be missing out.
 As more cards increase their cash back offerings, keep an eye out for the best credit cards offering more cash back than the industry average of 1 or 1.5 percent.

-If you are ready to learn more about higher-earning cash back cards, check out Bankrate’s CardMatch tool, which can match you with credit card offers that are best for your credit profile.
-If you’re eligible for credit cards with higher rates of cash back, this tool can help you find them.
-Plus, you’ll get new credit card updates delivered to your inbox to help you choose the right credit cards for your needs.
+If you are ready to learn more about higher-earning cash back cards, check out our picks for the best cash back credit cards.
+Or even better, use Bankrate’s CardMatch tool, which can match you with credit card offers that are best for your credit profile.
+If you’re eligible for credit cards with higher cash back rates, this tool can help you find them.

 All information about the PayPal Cashback Mastercard®, Capital One Savor Cash Rewards Credit Card and the Alliant Cashback Visa Signature Card has been collected independently by Bankrate and has not been reviewed or approved by the issuers.